fifteenfortyfive/website/mcsn_cli/README.md

 After writing the implementation, make sure you register the commands in `./services/__main__.py`, then re-install the executable to test it out.

+You should also be sure to add a program to `supervisord.dev.conf` by copying one of the existing definitions and replacing the `command` and `directory` files, then adding the program name to the appropriate group (probably `mcsn_aux`).

+You'll also need to reload supervisord to read this new configuration. `mcsn bootstrap` will automatically take care of this when it runs.

 # Using `supervisorctl`

 In development mode, every service is run in a way that automatically builds and reloads files as they change.
 To start local development, Boot the supervisor by running `supervisord` with the dev configuration: